DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Method

 For the second step, we assign pseudo-labels to each segment using the self-supervised DINOv2R feature encoder.
 We compute the mean DINOv2R feature for each DiffCut mask by pooling dense features within the mask region.
 To group visually similar segments, we apply K-means clustering on these pooled features\footnote{For COCO~\cite{coco}, clustering is performed on the full dataset; for ImageNet~\cite{imagenet}, clustering is performed on a random subset of 200,000 training images for efficiency.}.
 The resulting clusters serve as pseudo-classes for annotating the DiffCut masks.
 To assign a pseudo-class to each DiffCut mask, we first assign each pixel-wise DINOv2R feature the cluster ID of its closest K-means centroid.
 Then, for each DiffCut mask, we perform majority voting on all pixels within the mask and assign the most frequent cluster ID.
 This ensures robust and consistent pseudo-labels, even with noisy features.

-\parag{Selecting Examples for In-Context Task.} To generate in-context tasks, we pair each query image with one ``positive" support image and $K$-1 ``distractor" support images.
+\parag{Selecting examples for in-context tasks.} To generate in-context tasks, we pair each query image with one ``positive" support image and $K$-1 ``distractor" support images.

-To find positive images sharing similar visual content with a query, we use global image representations from the DINOv2R encoder.
-For each image, we retrieve its five nearest neighbors from the dataset using DINOv2R global features.
-This results in five positive pairs per dataset image.
-We then refine this list by retaining only pairs where the query and positive-support images share a common pseudo-class occupying more than $5\%$ of each image's area.
-This ensures semantically meaningful and relevant positive pairs.
+To find positive images sharing similar visual content, we use DINOv2R global image representations.
+For each image, we retrieve five nearest neighbors using DINOv2R global features.
+This yields five positive pairs per image.
+We then retain pairs where the query and positive-support images share a common pseudo-class occupying more than $5\%$ of each image's area.
+This ensures semantically meaningful positive pairs.
 The final refined list contains all possible query-positive support pairs for training.

 For the $K$-1 ``distractor" examples, we randomly sample images from the current mini-batch during training.
 Including distractors encourages the model to distinguish relevant from irrelevant content, improving feature discriminability.